PaperMC/docs/docs/paper/dev/api/roadmap.md

 APIs to offer as a replacement to another.

 Obsolete API is expected for function for the far future, and may not be scheduled for removal for a fair amount of time.

-*See [the API migration guide](docs/paper/dev/api/obsolete-api-migration) for more information*